AdobeDocs/experience-manager-65.en/help/sites-authoring/templates.md

   ![chlimage_1-147](assets/chlimage_1-147.png)

-  To save space, the layout container does not grow to accomodate the list of allowed components.
+  To save space, the layout container does not grow to accommodate the list of allowed components.
 Rather the container becomes a scrollable list.

   Components that are configurable are shown with a **Policy** icon, which can be tapped or clicked to edit the policy and properties of that component.